Matt-Mf/Mio-Sito/content/blog/post_7.md

 All i could think reading a few lines of codes is that this project was probably about using an experimental biometric interface made by NeuroSky Inc. to be able to control something with the brain.
 Probably a scale model.
 Soo cool!

-Finally a brief list of another interesing ones:
+Last but not least another interesing ones:

 - xulfr dot org: An old french site that have something to do about first releases of Gecko engine.
 - artzilla dot org: Experimental and artistic browser software.